awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 ### GetActiveBranchKey

+On invocation, the caller:

+- MUST supply a `branch-key-id`
-This operation MUST be supplied `branchKeyId`, `kmsKeyId`, and a list of grant tokens as input.
+- MAY supply a list of grant tokens

 To query this keystore, this operation MUST do the following: